apfaudio/tiliqua/gateware/docs/quickstart/tlq_module.rst

 You have 2 options:

 - Use the **tiliqua-webflash** `(LINK) <https://apfaudio.github.io/tiliqua-webflash/>`_ tool, which works in any Chromium-based browser and allows you to flash bitstream archives to Tiliqua using any OS.
     - Note: on mac / windows this should work out of the box.
-On Linux, make sure you have udev rules configured so the device is accessible without ``sudo``!
+On Linux, make sure you have udev rules configured so the device is accessible without ``sudo`` by Chrome!
+See 'Check USB device permissions' in :doc:`../install`.
 - Using our ``pdm flash`` **command line tool**, which requires setting up the Tiliqua development environment first.
-More details in :doc:`../gettingstarted/building_flashing`.
+More details in :doc:`../install`.

 .. note::